Home > Keeping your cool > The Guide to Portable Refrigeration Units for Rent

 How you load your rental unit directly impacts its performance.
 It’s tempting to pack it as tightly as possible, but that can block airflow and create warm spots, putting your inventory at risk.
 To keep everything consistently cool, leave a few inches of space between your products and the unit’s walls, ceiling, and floor.
 Stack boxes and containers evenly, avoiding large, solid blocks that prevent cold air from moving freely.
 Many rental trailers come with adjustable shelving, which is perfect for organizing items and ensuring air can circulate around everything.
 Think of it like a puzzle where the goal isn’t just to fit all the pieces, but to leave pathways for the cold air to do its job.

-Following a Regular Monitoring and Maintenance Schedule
+Create a Simple Monitoring Schedule

 Even though you’re renting, you play a key role in the unit’s daily performance.
 Get into the habit of conducting quick, regular checks.
 At least once a day, verify the temperature reading on the external display to make sure it’s holding steady.
 Listen for any unusual noises from the motor, and check that the door seals are tight and clean.
 While the rental company is responsible for major repairs, your daily monitoring is the first line of defense against equipment failure.
 This proactive approach is similar to the idea behind our Service Maintenance Programs, where consistent attention prevents bigger problems down the road.
 If you notice anything amiss, report it immediately.